 Given the tough nature of the Cross Country Chase, with so many jumps and such a distance to cover, it’s no major surprise that horses that do well in this race also compete in the Grand National.
 For example, Balthazar King, who won the race in 2012 and again in 2014, entered the famous race at Aintree in its second year of winning this event and finished second.
 Likewise, Spot Thedifference, who won in 2005, had finished fifth in the National the year before.

 Balthazar King is one of three horses to have won the race more than once, the others being Tiger Roll, his stable mate Delta Work and Garde Champetre.
 The latter horse won back-to-back titles in 2008 and 2009, ridden by Miss Nina Carberry who is the race’s most successful jockey with four wins.
 All four of her wins came on the back of horses trained by Enda Bolger.
 Bolger also won the inaugural race in 2005 as a trainer, meaning she’s won it five times and is the race’s most successful trainer.
-Gordon Elliot is the second most successful trainer, just behind with three victories.
+Gordon Elliot is the second most successful trainer, just behind with four victories.

 CBO Rating | 5/10